 Step 8: Start Winding Your Ball

-Starting with the wider end of the strip that was at the centre of your piece of wool (i.e. the the 2 inch wide end), wind the strip around the scraps.
+Starting with the wider end of the strip that was at the centre of your piece of wool (i.e. the end that you cut LAST), wind the strip around the scraps.
 This picture shows what was the centre of my piece of wool and the main strip attached to it.

-Keep winding the ball until it is fist-sized.
+Keep winding the ball until it’s fist-sized.
 Or like a medium sized apple.
 A bit smaller than a navel orange.
 Something like that.
 Tennis ball size.
 How’s that for a description?
-Essentially, wind it until it’s as a big as you think a wool dryer ball should be.

 I thread(ed?) a darning needle with a piece of yarn and tied it to the end of wool.
 I used that to tuck the end of the strip under a couple of the layers of wool and then I pulled the yarn through the ball a couple of times.